benedikt-schesch/AST-Merging-Evaluation/README.md

   * test_result/ -> Caches the test results for a specific commit.
 Used for parent testing and repo validation.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
 First line indicates the merge result, second line indicates the runtime.

+  * merge_diff_results/ -> Caches the diff results for specific merges.

 * test_cache/ -> This folder is a cache for each test computation. contains: